Consumer Cellular Review 2026

 We reviewed AT&T's plans and Verizon's plans and found that the two big guns impose contracts of up to two years in length, with fewer prepaid options.
 On the flip side, Consumer Cellular doesn’t lock you into a long-term contract, and you can cancel service at any time.

-If you cancel after the trial period, you’ll need to pay for the entirety of that month.
+If you cancel after the trial period, you’ll need to pay for the entire month.
 For example, if you cancel on May 2nd, you’ll still have to pay for the entire month of May.
-Fortunately, you’ll still be able to use your service for the remainder of the month if you want to, after which time your Consumer Cellular service will be cut off.
+Fortunately, you can still use your service for the remainder of the month if you want to, after which time your Consumer Cellular service will end.

 » Learn More: Best Prepaid Phone Plans for Seniors